How Belief Works

 If there were degrees of belief then a maximum degree of belief of the claim It's likely that there are six eggs in the fridge, and a corresponding high but sub-certain level of confidence in the claim There are six eggs in the fridge, would imply, and so be compatible with, a sub-maximum degree of belief of the claim There are six eggs in the fridge.

-Now consider believing that X's content is certain.
+Now consider believing that the content of X is certain.

-If we believe that X's content is certain then our level of confidence in X will be certainty.
+If we believe that the content of X is certain then our level of confidence in X will be certainty.
 For example, if we believe It's certain that there are six eggs in the fridge then our level of confidence in the claim There are six eggs in the fridge will be certainty.

 And although believing It’s certain that X isn’t, as I explained earlier, in itself believing X, it implies our belief of X. For example, although believing It's certain that there are six eggs in the fridge isn’t in itself believing There are six eggs in the fridge, it implies the latter belief.

-To recap: If we believe that claim X's content has a sub-certain probability then we'll have a corresponding sub-certain level of confidence in X, and we won’t believe X, however high that apparent probability.
-And if we believe that X's content is certain then our level of confidence in X will be certainty, and we'll also believe X.
+To recap: If we believe that the content of claim X has a sub-certain probability then we'll have a corresponding sub-certain level of confidence in X, and we won’t believe X, however high that apparent probability.
+And if we believe that the content of X is certain then our level of confidence in X will be certainty, and we'll also believe X.

-So if we believe X, doubting X, however slightly, will in itself be the end of our belief of X. However, we may then at least believe that X's content is almost certain.
+So if we believe X, doubting X, however slightly, will in itself be the end of our belief of X. However, we may then at least believe that the content of X is almost certain.

 Our apparent experience of degrees of belief